janjongboom/dsa-firmware-2019/README.md

 This was designed for Data Science Africa 2019 by Chris Styles (Arm).
 It's not for sale, but the design files are open source and available under the [Mbed HDK](https://github.com/ARMmbed/mbed-HDK-Eagle-Projects).

+### PM2.5 Fix

+There is a design error in the development boards, where the power gate for the PM2.5 connector is not connected to any pin.
+This is fixed in a number of boards, all which have a PM2.5 fix post-it in their packaging.
+Alternatively, you can verify this by checking if there's a fly-wire from a capacitor near the connector to a pin on the MCU ([picture](img/flywire.jpg)).
+You can fix this yourself as well, by connecting the capacitor to pin PD_2.

 ## Programming the board

 To program the board you'll need an STLink or a NUCLEO board, a Cortex-M debug cable, and an FTDI cable.
 Connect it like this: